 LT Debt to EBITDA is a measure of company’s ability to pay off long term obligations, it is a gauge of the amount of time the company requires to pay off long term debt.
 Growth companies may not hold onto large amount of cash reserves in the balance sheet, these companies prefer to invest in expansion to generate more cash flow.
 Hence this will be a better measurement.

-Include these formulas in your investment framework to avoid companies that are taking on excessive leverage, you can also use these formulas as a primary criteria to screen out stocks that are in a strong financial position.
+Include these formulas in your investment framework to avoid companies that are taking on excessive leverage, you can also use these formulas as primary criteria to screen out stocks that are in a strong financial position.
 Good Luck!